Why do we still celebrate Hispanic Heritage Month?

 So why, after all these years, do you still celebrate Hispanic Heritage Month?

-The answer is because if we don’t tell our story, someone else will.
-If we don’t shape our narrative, express our Latino/Latina/Latinx pride in our way, no one else will.
-Now is time to start telling our own stories and stop being a behind-the-scene player or even worse, passive participants.
+The answer is simple: if we don’t tell our story, someone else will.
+If we don’t shape our narrative—if we don’t express our Latin pride in our own way—no one else will do it for us.
+Now is the time to tell our own stories, to step out from behind the scenes, and to refuse the role of passive participant.
 It is time to take the stage.

 Let us know how we can help, and be sure to register your event to be listed on our calendar page.